Body Mass Index - All you need to know

 I pointed out earlier that the BMI is not always 100% correct.
 The BMI does not include individual factors as body fat, bone and frame size, muscle and body type.
 Therefore it is increasingly for several years in the criticism.

 BMI is only meaningful in adults in the age from 18 to 65.

 The BMI of children expresses in so-called percentages.

 In adults aged over 65 years, the BMI is different classified.
 The body composition changes with increasing age (increase in body fat content and declining percentage of body water).

 For some groups, this simple calculation has limited significance.
 The Body Mass Index applies, for example, not for athletes or people who undergo intensive weight training.
-It doesn’t differentiate between muscles and fat.
-Trained muscles are heavier than fat.
-A Bodybuilder, for example, got a huge amount of muscle mass.
+It doesn't differentiate between muscles and fat.
+Trained muscles are more substantial than fat.
+A Bodybuilder, for example, got a massive amount of muscle mass.
 Compared to his height his weight is quite high.
 Therefore he got an increased Body Mass Index though he might not have an ounce fat in his body.

-Also, the BMI does not distinguish between fat mass and water.
-Fluid retention in the tissue (e.g. edema) causes such a falsely high BMI.
+Also, BMI does not distinguish between fat mass and water.
+Fluid retention in the tissue (e.g., edema) causes such a falsely high BMI.
 Likewise, people can have a full body shape without any visible obesity have an increased BMI.

 Even with very small or tall persons, the BMI has limited explanatory power.

-You can check your BMI with this calculator:
+You can check your BMI with our calculator.